RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/3-Designer/2-how-to-access-designer/2-how-to-access-designer.md

 These represent the key functions of Designer and houses all the design options in your site.

-We shall organise our discussion in this chapter around these five items:
+We shall organize our discussion in this chapter around these five items:

 - [Tables](/docs/Rapid/4-Keyper%20Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md "All about Tables in Designer")
 - [Features](/docs/Rapid/4-Keyper%20Manual/2-Designer/Permissions/feature-access-control/feature-access-control.md "All about Feature Control in Designer")